KevCo2/The-Patriot/README.md

-# The-Patriot
+# The Patriot
-Local Ride Share Site By KevCo
+Local Ride Share Site by KevCo

 ## Testing